Back to Portfolio

 Growth Rate (5yr) ~1.2% CAGR

 The dividend is well-covered even at the lower 2026 FFO guidance.
 A 64% FFO payout ratio is conservative for a REIT.
 The dividend has been flat since 2023, which is appropriate given the occupancy trough.
-Expect modest increases to resume as occupancy recovers.
+Risk of a cut is low unless occupancy drops below 75% or a major tenant defaults.

 Valuation